Student Information & Key Dates

 - Track + Trace protocols, as advised by Government guidelines;

 To book access to the IT Suite, read our safety guidelines and complete the induction form, please visit the Student Portal and check your college inbox.

 Further access to workshops and studios will be regularly reviewed throughout the year according to Government guidance, prioritising as much access for students as possible as the year progresses.

-If you are a new student joining us in October 2020 and you have any questions about your application or course, please email firstname.lastname@example.org
+If you have any questions about your application or course, please email firstname.lastname@example.org

 If you are a current student seeking information on assessment dates or anything else, please contact email@example.com